Boljevac: History

 From 1929 to 1941, Boljevac was part of the Morava Banovina of the Kingdom of Yugoslavia.

 In 2010, the Commission on Concealed Mass Graves in Serbia discovered a mass grave of people killed by Yugoslav Partisans during World War II in the settlement of Zmijanac.
 Partisan troops took over the municipality in October 1944.
 They subsequently executed over 40 locals, including a priest of the Serbian Orthodox Church.

 Settlements

 Aside from the town of Boljevac, the municipality of consists of the following villages:

 Demographics

-As of 2011, the municipality has 12,865 inhabitants.
-Of those, there are 10,504 (66.28%) Serbs, 4,162 (26.26%) "Vlachs" (Romanians), 229 (1.45%) Romani and other.
-Boban Marjanovic was born here.
+As of 2022 census, the municipality has 10,184 inhabitants.
+Of those, there are 7,089 (69.61%) Serbs, 1,634 (16.04%) Vlachs, 236 (2.32%) Romani and others.

 Economy

 The following table gives a preview of total number of employed people per their core activity (as of 2017):